patrickwest/PhaVa/README.md

 git clone https://github.com/patrickwest/PhaVa
 ```
 ## Testing
-PhaVa install can be tested on a small simulated dataset, typically in <1 minute, with pytest and a pytest module located in the 'tests' subdirectory:
+PhaVa install can be tested on a small simulated dataset, typically in <1 minute, with:
 ```
-pytest phava_test.py
+phava test
 ```
 ## Citation